 A friend of mine who’s a social worker on the South Side spends most of his nights posted up at one of the main thoroughfares near I-94 in Englewood, where Keef and his crew hail from.
 He hands out his business cards and tells the scores of homeless kids who come through the station to give him a call if they’re looking for a place to stay.
 Most of these kids aren’t ghouls or thugs.
 They’re teenagers, kids who might rather have a safe place to hang out with their friends than slang or shoot.
 And, of course, they love rap.

 In short, they’re a lot like the GBE and OTF crews, except without the major-label sanctioning.
 To put it another way, Chief Keef is a million dollars away from being an at-risk youth.
 Accordingly, I don’t really fault him for living out the dream of millions of poor kids across the country and using music to escape the ghetto.
-You may not like Keef’s music, but you can’t argue that it doesn’t resonate: Interscope wouldn’t have signed the kid if it weren’t for the scads of Chicago Public School kids who made him a local sensation in the first place.
+You may not like Keef’s music, but you can’t argue that it doesn’t resonate: Interscope wouldn’t have signed the kid if it weren’t for the scads of CPS kids who championed him.

 However, just because I can sympathize with the artist doesn’t mean I want to listen to his art.
 It took me three tries to get through the entirety of Finally Rich: save for a few high points (“Love Sosa” and “Hate Bein’ Sober” are earworms of the highest order).
 For me, the album vacillates between boredom-inducing dirges and moments so annoying (“Laughing to the Bank” isn’t so-bad-it’s-good; it’s just bad) that I almost couldn’t believe such amateurish shit made it onto a major-label album.